-A resident of Southern California, Hao made his debut with the Four Seasons Symphony Orchestra playing Vivaldi’s Double Concerto in A minor at the age of 9.
+A resident of Southern California, Hao made his debut with the Four Seasons Symphony Orchestra performing Vivaldi’s Double Concerto in A minor at the age of 9.
 Since then, he has performed with the Orchestre Symphonique de Montréal, the Colburn Orchestra, and the Downey Symphony Orchestra with renowned conductors such as

 Hao is a founding member of the award-winning Viano String Quartet, the current 2019-2021 Ensemble-in-Residence at the Colburn Conservatory.
 Actively dedicated to bringing in audiences from outside the concert hall, the Viano has collaborated with actors and scriptwriters in a comedy theater show called "Over The Top," performed for thousands of elementary school children to bring classical music to younger audiences.
-His many awards with the quartet have also included the Grand Prize at the ENKOR Chamber Music Competition as well as Third Prize at the Wigmore Hall International String Quartet Competition, where they also won the Sidney Griller Award and the Haydn Prize.
+His many awards with the Viano String Quartet also include the Grand Prize at the ENKOR Chamber Music Competition as well as Third Prize at the Wigmore Hall International String Quartet Competition, where they also won the Sidney Griller Award and the Haydn Prize.

 Hao was invited to participate in the latest Kronberg Academy Festival and has spent his past summers at the Ravinia's Steans Institute for Young Artists, the McGill International String Quartet Academy, the Norfolk Chamber Music Festival, the Kneisel Hall Chamber Music Festival, and the Music Academy of the West.
 He is a graduate of the Colburn Conservatory of Music, where he studied extensively with Martin Beaver.

 Hao plays on a violin made in 1783 by Giuseppe and Antonio Gagliano, on generous loan from the Aftergood Family.